Dizbdeedee/gmdebug/README.md

 - Your game/server may freeze when the debugger does not shutdown cleanly, or in other scenarios (due to blocking named pipes)
 - Breakpoints in top level init files will not fire
 - Can't catch exceptions that occur before the addon has loaded

-Please report any other issues or weirdness you run into when using gmdebug.
-I've only been able to test my own use cases so far, so anything you report would be greatly appreciated.

 ## Usage